Finding God in the dark

 Babylon’s destruction (9:1-8).
 Chapter 18 depicts the fall of Babylon, representing the destruction of each and every worldly system that sets itself up against God and His rightful reign.
 The saints are called to “rejoice” over her destruction (18:20); chapter 19 opens with this rejoicing.

-The second shout John hears celebrates Babylon’s destruction as final and eternal – perversion had been destroyed once for all (19:3-4).
+The second shout John hears celebrates Babylon’s destruction as final and eternal – perversion had been destroyed once and for all (19:3-4).
 Creation had been fully rid of lust, greed and pride, to never seduce the world again.

 The third set of shouts celebrates the end of evil’s reign on earth; God’s reign had come, having triumphed over his enemies (19:6).
 Righteousness, peace and joy will govern the earth forever (Romans 14:7)!